ponchotitlan/markdown-cv/index.md

 **[NOVA Universidade de Lisboa - Faculdade de Engenharia (PT)](https://github.com/ponchotitlan/NOVA_code_is_the_new_CLI):**

-"Code is the new CLI" masterclass for the students of Computer Science & Telecom degree
+"Code is the new CLI" masterclass for the students of Computer Science & Telecom degrees

 **[IST - Instituto Técnico Superior de Lisboa (PT)](https://github.com/ponchotitlan/NOVA_code_is_the_new_CLI):**

-"Code is the new CLI" masterclass for the students of Computer Science degree
+"Code is the new CLI" masterclass for the students of Computer Science & Telecom degrees

+**DevNet Programming Club (Admin, Mentor and Trainer)**

+The DevNet Programming Club was a initiative with the purpose of empowering the community to bring their digital ideas to life with the power of code.
+The Club delivered well-defined live sessions on specific coding topics, as well as close mentoring and an open space for support on coding-related questions